Training

 SPHN DCC Training

-The SPHN Data Coordination Center (DCC) operated by the Personalized Health Informatics Group is responsible for the coordination and for the technical implementation of key milestones of the SPHN initiative, as well as for promoting harmonization efforts and process innovation throughout the Swiss health-data ecosystem.
+The SPHN Data Coordination Center (DCC) operated by the Personalized Health Informatics Group is responsible for the coordination and technical implementation of key milestones of the SPHN initiative, as well as for promoting harmonization efforts and process innovation throughout the Swiss health-data ecosystem.

 Available Resources